KuyaJimbo/Project3_JumpingJim/README.md

 ### Code Structure

 - **Cell Class**: Represents a cell in the matrix, storing its row, column, and the direction of the jump to reach that cell.
+- **Adjacency List**: Efficient Graph Representation with quicker access time of trampolines and their neighbors for the path.
 - **DFS Function**: Implements Depth First Search to find a path from the top left to the bottom right of the matrix.
 - **Main Function**: Reads input from `input.txt`, constructs an adjacency list representing neighbors for each cell, performs DFS, and writes the result to `output.txt`.